comp-3663-weather-visualization/comp-3663-assignments/assignment3-requirements-document.md

 ### Weather Visualizations
 #### Josh Alexander, John Connolly, Chris Kasza

-## Preface
-*This defines the expected readership of the document and describe its version history, including a rationale for the creation of a new version and a summary of the changes made in each version.*

 ## Introduction
-*This describes the need for the system.
-It should briefly describe the system’s functions and explain how it will work with other systems.
-It should also describe how the system fits into the overall business or strategic objectives of the organization commissioning the software.*

 Our system will serve up weather visualizations to clients via a user-friendly website.
 Our system interfaces with the OpenWeatherMap API to serve up the visualizations, and the system itself is a combination of front-end and back-end sub-systems.
 Our system attempts to achieve our overall goal of providing interesting and helpful weather graphs for a variety of clients.

+Our system will be more focused on easy to generate historical visualizations than weather forecasts.
+There are many easy to find websites that provide weather forecast data and visualizations.
+In comparison, generating charts representing historical weather data in a aesthetic and customizable way is harder to find.

 ## Glossary
 *This defines the technical terms used in the document.
 You should not make assumptions about the experience or expertise of the reader.*